Hm255/dokkan_eza_bot_bluestacks/README.md

 ## Introduction

 The Dokkan Battle EZA Farming Bot is a Python script designed to automate the process of farming the Extreme Z-Awakening levels in Dragon Ball Z Dokkan Battle.
-The script runs on your computer and interacts with the game on your phone.
+The script runs on your computer and interacts with the game on your phone or your computer if you are using bluestacks.

 _This bot is no a autoclicker_; it not only completes the levels but also manages the current level of the EZA and switches between different EZAs.